 For problems in conversion to PDF visit the Web site or call 545-9400.

-For information and help on UMI/ProQuest.
+For information on electronic dissertations.

 Final Oral Defense Examinations

 Passing a final (at least partly oral) examination conducted by the Dissertation Committee on the Amherst campus is required for the doctoral degree.
 This examination time and date shall be submitted to the Graduate Dean for announcement to the Graduate Faculty.

 All requests to schedule Doctoral Oral Examinations must be received by the Graduate School at 534 Goodell Building one month prior to the exam date.

 A detailed checklist of requirements is provided for your personal use in the Doctoral Oral Examination Checklist .